magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 ### `%isolation%` placeholder {#mtf_repo_isolation}

-You can use `%isolation%` placeholder in repository fields where you want to put a random value.
+You can use `%isolation%` placeholder where you want to put a random value.
 It is useful when you need a unique value, for example `sku`, that has to be unique each test cycle.

 Some examples: